 For a general hit and run accident, which can happen with a drunk driver (they may flee fearing the charges), the average settlement is between $10,000 and $25,000.

-In severe cases (as is the case with most head-on collisions), your injury accident lawyers may win you some exemplary damages from the responsible parties thus ensuring maximum compensation for your accident injury claim.
+In severe cases (as is the case with most head-on collisions), your injury accident lawyers may also win exemplary damages from the responsible parties thus resulting in additional compensation for your accident injury claim.